Example 3 - Distribute applications to Intrexx instances

 Body In the body, we first select the JSON body type.

-Information on "name" and "password" is required.
+Information on the "name" and "password" is required.

 Click on the icon and enter the keys "iaaUser" and "iaaPassword".